prachi911/kidney_disease/README.md

-# 🧠 Kidney Disease Classifier
+# 🧠 Kidney Disease Classifier | Course Project CAP-306

-A deep learning-powered Streamlit app that classifies kidney conditions (Normal, Cyst, Tumor, Stone) from medical images.
-The app also provides estimated recovery time and smart insights based on predictions to assist in early detection and awareness.

-> ⚕️ Your AI assistant for preliminary kidney diagnosis.
+A deep-learning-based medical image classifier application classifying Computed Tomography images into one of 4 categories(Health/Normal, Cyst, Tumor, or Stone).
+The application aims to assist doctors with diagnoses by identifying features and details that might get overlooked, acting as a second opinion.
+The application also provides a number of other features to assist in treatment and recovery.

 ---

+## The numbers:
+input shape: (224, 224, 3)
+Final accuracy: 98.84%
+Trainable Parameters: 488,580
+Non-trainable Parameters: 960

+---

 ## 🩺 Features

-- 📷 Upload kidney scan images (CT/MRI)
+- 📷 Upload kidney scan images (CT)
+- Global max-pooling for performance
-- 🧠 CNN-based classification:
+- 🧠 Custom CNN-based classification:
   - Normal
   - Cyst
   - Tumor